mjacobus/mjacobus.github.io/_posts/2015-04-08-using-vim-as-a-php-ide.md

 - Powerful
 - Fast
-- You can dissmiss your mouse
+- You can dismiss your mouse
 - Available in every system
 - Highly extensible
 - Highly customizable